 Having Transcripts Sent

 Transcripts issued to you or sent by you will not be processed.
-It is your responsibility to request an official copy of all required transcripts to be sent to LSAC directly from the registrar's office of each institution.
+It is your responsibility to request an official copy of all required transcripts to be sent to LSAC directly from the registrar's office of each institution or from one of the approved electronic transcript transfer sources.
 The address to which your transcripts must be sent will be printed on your Transcript Request Forms.
+You need not worry about an address when using one of the electronic services.

 Transcripts will not be accepted via email.